Spousal Consents and Notices in Family Law

 A managing spouse may run the community business without the need for spousal consent.
-However, the managing spouse must provide advanced written notice of any transaction (e.g. encumbering, selling, leasing, transferring) affecting "or substantially all of the personal property” in the community business.
+However, the managing spouse must provide advanced written notice of any transaction (e.g. encumbering, selling, leasing, transferring) affecting all “or substantially all of the personal property” in the community business.
 The managing spouse may also need to provide advanced written notice of any “income-producing opportunity” which is “outside [of] the ordinary course of business” to the non-managing spouse.

 Fiduciary Duty of Management and Control During Divorce Proceedings

-The need for spousal consents stem from the parties’ fiduciary duties.
+The need for spousal consents stems from the parties’ fiduciary duties.
 Spouses owe each other a fiduciary duty “as to the management and control of community property.”
 This fiduciary duty requires a spouse to deal fairly and in good faith in managing both the community property and the other spouse’s separate property.
 The duty explicitly includes “refraining from engaging in grossly negligent or reckless conduct, intentional misconduct, or knowing violation of the law.”

-The duty of management and control is ongoing in divorce proceedings and continues past the date of separation until the date of the distribution of the community asset or liability in question.
+The fiduciary duties of management and control is ongoing in divorce proceedings and continues past the date of separation until the date of the distribution of the community asset in question.

 “the managing spouse may act alone in all transactions but shall give prior written notice to the other spouse of any sale, lease, exchange, encumbrance, or other disposition of all or substantially all of the personal property used in the operation of the business . . . whether or not title to that property is held in the name of only one spouse.”

-Generally, therefore, under the Family Code a managing spouse may continue to run the family business without the need for written spousal consent, but must simply provide prior written notice of any transaction affecting “all or substantially all of the personal property used in the operation of the business.”
+Generally, under the Family Code a managing spouse may continue to run the family business without the need for written spousal consent, but must simply provide prior written notice of any transaction affecting “all or substantially all of the personal property used in the operation of the business.”